camping classroom decor

 A camping theme classroom is an ideal platform for integrating science and nature studies.
 Bring real elements of nature into the classroom to make learning tangible and exciting.

-Set up a ‘nature table’ or ‘discovery center’ where students can examine leaves, rocks, pine cones, and other natural objects.
+Set up a ‘nature table’ or ‘discovery centre’ where students can examine leaves, rocks, pine cones, and other natural objects.
 Include magnifying glasses and field guides for closer inspection.
 You can also create terrariums or small habitats for classroom pets (like ants or snails) to observe life cycles.

 For a unit on local flora and fauna, have students collect (responsibly) leaves or seeds from their own backyards or local parks.
 They can then press these specimens, identify them using guides, and create a classroom ‘field guide’ of local nature.
 This hands-on approach solidifies learning.